neondatabase/website/content/docs/guides/vercel-app.md

 ### Inspect the changes

 Check what I changed
-I maped users to the topics they participated in
+I mapped users to the topics they participated in
 I added UI elements and changed the schema

 ## Generate migration